 - Facebook: “Give people the power to share and make the world more open and connected.”

-E is for energy: Organizational values dictate desired behaviors.
+Energy: Organizational values dictate desired behaviors.

-Another place to get inspiration is from your star performers.
+Another place to get inspiration is your star performers.
 What behaviors and attitudes do they exhibit that makes them so impactful?
 Do they demonstrate accountability?
 Do they show exceptional leadership even during hard times?